punitlohani93/ghost-shooter-using-construct2/README.md

 This game has been built by following a tutorial at Scirra.com available at the following link https://www.scirra.com/tutorials/37/beginners-guide-to-construct-2/page-1

 I have personally added a few changes though, like creating little blast objects when the bullet hits the ghost and a large blast when the ghost has been killed.
 An even larger blast object is spawned whenever the player dies.
 I have modified the scoring accordingly to award points for non-fatal hits as well.
 The game restarts within 3 seconds after the player has been killed.
+The ghosts now move with different speeds.